Subscribe

 Another disadvantage of using commercial Gen AI solutions is that general-purpose products like ChatGPT lack contextual knowledge, such as familiarity with your company’s structure, products, and services.
 This makes it difficult to augment operations like customer support and report generation with AI capabilities, even if you master prompt engineering.

-According to Eric Lamarre, Senior Partner at McKinsey, to solve this problem, organizations “need to create a data environment that can be consumed by the model.”
+According to Eric Lamarre, senior partner at McKinsey, to solve this problem, organizations “need to create a data environment that can be consumed by the model.”
 In other words, you’ll have to retrain commercially available Gen AI tools on your corporate data, as well as information pulled from external sources via APIs.
+To improve model accuracy and reliability, we strongly recommend enhancing your Gen AI solution with a retrieval-augmented generation (RAG) architecture.

-There are two ways to accomplish the goal—and several factors that will impact the cost of generative AI in each scenario:
+There are two ways to tailor Gen AI models to your unique business needs—and several factors that will impact the cost of generative AI in each scenario:

 The cost of using open-source Gen AI models “as is”